NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/structRivet_1_1LookupError.md

 ---

-title: "Rivet::LookupError"
+title: 'struct Rivet::LookupError'
-summary: "Error relating to looking up analysis objects in the register. "
+description: "Error relating to looking up analysis objects in the register. "

 ---